zitadel/zitadel/docs/docs/guides/authentication/identity-brokering.md

 ## Summary

-* You can federate identities of all oAuth 2.0 compliant external identity providers.
+* You can federate identities of all OAuth 2.0 compliant external identity providers.
 * Configure the provider in your custom login policy.

 Where to go from here: